 Wikipedia is the authoritative Internet source for all information.
 Like it or not, most of Google's Knowledge Graph results pull straight from Wikipedia.

 That's because Wikipedia is surprisingly accurate — up to 99.5% accurate, by some estimates.
-It's possible that today, Wikipedia is the most reliable source of information to ever exist.

 So naturally, it helps to have a page named after your company, yourself, or whatever else you want to get into Google's Knowledge Graph.